 If you’re interested in adding a Pomeranian to your family, you’ll first need to consider the cost to buy the dog itself.
 But you’ll also need to consider your costs to get all the other supplies you need to provide your pup with a suitable home.
 There are also ongoing costs that you’ll incur while caring for it throughout its life.

-Here we’ll talk about all of these things, starting with a quick estimate of the cost of a Pomeranian, then moving on to the factors that affect that price and the other costs that you should be sure to consider when budgeting for your new pooch, and then finally we’ll finish up by going over a few ways that you can save money and stretch your budget when buying and caring for your Pomeranian.
+Here we’ll talk about all of these things, starting with a quick estimate of the Pomeranian price.
+We will then move on to the factors that affect that can impact puppy costs and other hidden costs that you should be sure to consider when budgeting for your new pooch.
+We’ll finish up by going over a few ways that you can save money and stretch your budget when buying and caring for your Pomeranian.

 The Short Answer